immortalmind2016/air-quality/README.md

 ## Pre commit
 - We are using husky to run the tests before commiting the code

+## Database
+- We have created a db cluster in MongoDB Atlas instead of doing it locally and spin up a docker container for the database, Just for the sake of simplicity.

+## Docker
+- We have created a docker file to containerize our application
+- using command ```docker build -t air-information .``` to build the image
+- using command ```docker run -p 3000:3000 air-information``` to run the container

 ## What next?
 - Add a discriminator field to the AirInformation entity in order to distinguish between different providers.
 - Add a new field to the pollution entity to store the provider name.